jacobabrennan/project_mustard/readme.md

 ## Interfaces

 BYOND provides two objects for interaction between the player and the world: these are Mobs and Clients.
 The Client represents the DS instance the player uses to connect and play the game; Mob represents a "mobile" on the game map.
 As a rule, every client has a mob.
 Deleting the mob will eject a client from the game entirely.
 Generally, the mob is used represent the player's "character" within the game world.
 This presents problems when the game needs to represent game states without player control centered around a "character".
 For example, A title screen.
-For a more in-depth exporation of this, see: http://www.byond.com/forum/?post=49308
+For a more in-depth exploration of this, see: http://www.byond.com/forum/?post=49308

 The Interface object type exists to solve these issues.
 Interface subtypes are defined to provide an "interface" between the player and the game world in specific game states.
 For example, there exists a titleScreen interface to solve above use case.
 Other interfaces include "clay" which is used for clients that have just connected to the world and need to be registered with the system, & "holding" which is for players between game states that the system doesn't know what do to with yet.
 Both of these interfaces provide no controls or output to the player so they can be safely isolated from the program while it works.